 You should always be mindful of issues of legibility when using the palette and avoid using white text on light colours and black text on dark colours.

-To create rhythm, pace and variety we have a developed a secondary colour palette.
-It should be used to support our primary and tertiary palettes to create strong and exciting material.
+To create rhythm, pace and variety we have developed a secondary colour palette.
+It should be used to support our primary and tertiary palettes with a 90% colour weighting.